mesosphere/dcos-docs-site/pages/dkp/konvoy/2.3/choose-infrastructure/aks/index.md

 enterprise: false
 ---

-When installing Konvoy on Azure Kubernetes Service (**AKS**) infrastructure, you can choose from multiple configuration types.
+When installing Konvoy on Azure Kubernetes Service (**AKS**), you can choose from multiple configuration types.
 The different types of AKS configuration types supported in Konvoy are covered in this section.